 It's International Anti-Corruption day on December 9th.

-It's estimated that every year, $1 trillion is paid in bribes world-wide.
+It's estimated that every year, over $1 trillion is paid in bribes world-wide.

-It's also estimated that $2.6 trillion is stolen annually through corruption.
+It's also estimated that over $2 trillion is stolen annually through corruption.
 This equals more than 5% of the global GDP.

 Corruption happens everywhere, at any time.

 In the event of natural disasters when it comes time to start rebuilding infrastructure, corrupt business practices can take place with those bidding on building the new bridges and highways, to those actually doing the work.

 When it comes to healthcare, in developed countries, fraud and abuse has been estimated to cost governments between many billions per year.

 From a sales person giving a trip to a tropical destination to a potential client in the hopes that the prospect will sign on the dotted line, to major business deals being handled behind closed doors, bribery and corruption is everywhere.

 There are a few key ways to stop corruption according to Transparency International: